 It can be all too easy to miss those small indications of an issue when looking at a home that would otherwise fit the bill.
-Such may occur for those who are buying a home for the first time or want to buy a property in a competitive market.
+Such may occur for those buying a home for the first time or who want to buy a property in a competitive market.
 However, some issues can make for an expensive repair as a homeowner.
 It can pay in the long term to slow down and take time to thoroughly review the situation before making an offer on a home.
 Understand more about potential red flags when looking to buy a home to avoid problems down the road.

 An Unrealistic Low Offer Price